konflux-ci/service-provider-integration-operator/docs/USER.md

 In a case if something goes wrong the reason will be written to K8s Event, you can check it with `kubectl get event $upload-secret`.

 ## Refreshing OAuth Access Tokens
-If a service provider issues OAuth access tokens with an `expiry` time, such tokens need to be refreshed after this time.
+Supported tokens: Gitlab OAuth access tokens

-There is a work in progress on an automatic solution.
-However, the user can manually request a token refresh by adding the label `spi.appstudio.redhat.com/refresh-token: true` to SPIAccessToken after the token is in the `ready` phase.
+If a service provider issues OAuth access tokens together with a `refresh token` and an `expiry` time, such access tokens need to be refreshed after this time.
-Note that currently, only GitLab allows refreshing OAuth tokens.
+The user can manually request a token refresh by adding the label `spi.appstudio.redhat.com/refresh-token: true` to SPIAccessToken after the token is in the `ready` phase.

 While the token is being refreshed, there might be a slight period during which the access token injected by a SPIAccessTokenBinding (linked to SPIAccessToken) is invalid.